Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Material

-Now that you've had a little briefing on lighting, let's go through some of the current material to find more realism and depth in the image.
-By far the fastest way to apply materials is to drag and drop them from a catalog.
-IRONCAD contains a lot of catalogs with materials but most of them are not opened by default.
-Go to Open>Scene, then hold down CTRL and left-click on these four catalogs: AdvMaterial, AdvWood, Materials, Metal and Specular BRDF.
+Now that you have gotten a brief overview of lighting, let's go through some materials to find more realism and depth in the image.
+The absolute fastest way to apply material is to drag and drop it from a catalog.
+IRONCAD contains a variety of catalogs with material but most of them are not opened by default.

 Open catalogue IRONCAD

-If you can't find the catalogues, you can download them here: Material.
-Here you can see the contents of these catalogues:
+If you can't find the catalogs, you can download them here: Materials.

 Catalogs rendering ironcad